 If you see something, say something.

 The posters are everywhere in public, most noticeably at train stations and bus stops, and encourage Americans to report suspicious neighbors.
 Orwell would be rolling in his grave, but many Americans do not seem the least bit disturbed by overt calls by the government to subject each and every American to scrutiny and investigation by the police state.
-Such is an example of one of these announcements on my local train, though the wording somewhat differs:

 As I’ve argued before, Americans are basically scared of every single fucking thing, but this is just another manifestation of it, and the government certainly knows how to manipulate a fearful populace to its advantage.